What Is The No Contact Rule, And Can It Get My Ex Back?

 There are many no contact rules and methods.
 You only need to Google the term to see how many versions exist.
 However, there is only one correct version, think about it, and you will agree.

-When we refer to no contact, we mean indefinite no contact, as follows:
+When we refer to no contact, we mean the indefinite no-contact rule, as follows:

 - No contact is forever.
-You have to wait for your ex to contact you first.
+You have to wait for your ex to contact you first, remain silent.

 - At the risk of repeating ourselves, there is no set time limit.
 No contact doesn't end after 30 days or another specified period.
 It lasts forever, or until your ex makes meaningful contact.

 - You do not ignore your ex when they make meaningful contact with you.
 You do, however, ignore communication that is not meaningful.